News of Karakul Sheep & Shepherds

 May 2019 – Dr. Norton and Page Jacobs obituaries Unfortunately most Karakul shepherds did not learn of the Jacobs’ back-to-back May deaths until June 19, three days before their Memorial service.
 To begin to honor their lives as Karakul shepherds, a 1988 letter of Page’s became the basis for a Karakul Tails & Tales newsletter story about the Jacobs’ Karakul show string link with Lowry Hagerman.
 The Alliance would like to continue to honor the life of these two influential Karakul shepherds by collecting stories in the Alliance blog about funny, charming, likeable Page and Norton Jacobs.
-(Blog, Email and Newsletter link coming!)
+See photos of them in show rings on Gatherings page.

 September 2018 – Peter Davies A Life Well Lived written by life partner Mark Scherzer.
 WHAT A STORY ABOUT PETER’S LIFE!
 These men created the line-bred Karakuls Peter Davies Memorial Bloodline.
 (More information coming soon under Bloodlines.)
 The touching biography is part of the Turkana Farms Green E-Market Bulletin, so Peter’s story is followed by This Week’s Offerings From the Garden.
 Read a fantastic story, get to know more about fellow shepherds while gaining insight into a productive, successful farm, with Karakul sheep as one featured Heritage breed.
 Their Karakul ewe flock is half of the Turkana Bulletin banner header-photo.
 Without the Karakul photo, here is a link to the blog post in Germantown, New York from IMBY, In My Back Yard. https://imby.com/germantown/article/a-life-well-lived/